Great Britain bans flights from Qatar, Oman and Ethiopia

 England has placed Qatar, Oman and Ethiopia on a “red list” that suspends all flights between affected countries.

-Starting Friday, March 19, at 4 am, England has placed several countries on the “red list” in order to protect their vaccination program “against variants of concern,” they say.
+Starting Friday, March 19, at 4 am, England has placed several countries on the “red list” in order to protect the vaccination program “against variants of concern,” as it is called.
 In addition to Ethiopia, Oman and Somalia, increasing travel restrictions now also apply to Qatar.
 The inclusion of Qatar on the list is particularly inconvenient for international travelers to London and Manchester, as Qatar Airways is an airline that offers long-haul flights while other airlines are suspending their flights.
 This reports among others samchui.com.

 Flugbann should reduce the risks of the new variants

 What does it mean for a country to be on the Red List of England if it is included in this category?
-According to the UK government, this means that citizens of the United Kingdom, Irish and other countries (including long-term visa holders) coming from Red List countries must be housed in a government-approved hotel quarantine facility for a period of ten days.
+According to the UK government, this means that British and Irish citizens and non-residents (including long-term visa holders) coming from Red List countries must be housed in a government-approved hotel quarantine facility for a period of ten days.
 The government said the move “comes after new data showing an increased risk of introducing worrisome variables.”
 The government statement goes on to state:

 With more than 24 million vaccines delivered in the UK so far, the move will help reduce the risk of new variants – such as those first identified in South Africa and Brazil – entering England.